Arab Fund for Arts and Culture: Major achievements

-Among other achievements, grants by AFAC have helped Arab filmmakers to be present at major international festivals, such as the Berlin Film Festival and Cannes Film Festival, two of the program's documentary films were nominated for an Academy Award, and another two documentaries won the World Documentary Grand Jury Prize of the Sundance Film Festival.
+Grants from AFAC have helped Arab filmmakers participate in international festivals such as the Berlin Film Festival and Cannes Film Festival.
+Two of the program's documentary films were nominated for an Academy Award, and another two won the World Documentary Grand Jury Prize of the Sundance Film Festival.
 Further, grantees of its Arab Documentary Photography Program won the World Press Photo Contest Open Format (Africa) and the Premis Mediterrani Albert Camus Incipiens Award.